- 2 pounds Goat/Lamb or Chicken

 Dried Fenugreek Leaves

-Here is a great recipe for NAAN bread, that goes amazingly well with this dish.
+Here is a our recipe for Homemade NAAN bread

 Indie can hardly wait for a bowl of this delicious Chicken Karahi

 Note: this dish can be made with goat , beef or lamb too.
 If you are cooking with goat add 1 tbsp of lime juice to the meat once rinsed and set aside.